heysysadmins/domain92/README.md

 # domain92
-A cool little script I wrote to make links for sites easily
+A cool little program I wrote to automate link creation
 ## about
 This script simplifies account creation and domain making on freedns.afraid.org.
 It uses ading2210's [freedns client](https://github.com/ading2210/freedns-client) and the guerrillamail.com api.